matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 3. Create the `contracts` and `deploy` folders.
 The former is the place where all the contracts' `*.sol` files should be stored, and the latter is the place where all the scripts related to deploying the contract will be put.

 4. Create the `contracts/Counter.sol` contract file.
-This contract will have a simple function to increment the counter which can only be invoked by the governance contract deployed in L1.
+This contract will have the address of the governance contract deployed in L1 and a counter.
+The function to increment the counter can only be invoked by the governance contract.
 Here is the code:

 ```sol
 //SPDX-License-Identifier: Unlicense